Chase cards for military members

 With the advantage of waived fees, there’s no reason to even look at the other Chase Sapphire card — the Sapphire Reserve is superior in nearly every way.

-Let’s say you’re a frequent traveler, spending a combined $600 a month on flights, hotels and dining each month.
-At 3x points per dollar, you can expect to earn 1,800 points each month, adding up to 21,600 a year.
+Suppose you’re a frequent traveler, spending a combined $600 a month on flights, hotels and dining each month.
+At 5x points per dollar, you can expect to earn 1,800 points each month, adding up to 21,600 a year.
 This comes out to a $324 value if you redeem them through the Chase travel portal.

 Another high-end travel card, the Southwest Rapid Rewards® Priority Credit Card is less lucrative than the Chase Sapphire Reserve®.
 Nonetheless, it still has a lot to offer eligible Rapid Rewards cardholders thanks to its annual statement credit and bonus points, strong signup bonus and Southwest perks.

 Let’s use the same level of travel and dining spending as we did above, but broken into $400 for travel and $200 on dining.
-The Southwest Rapid Rewards Priority earns 2x on the travel portion of your spending and just 1x on dining.
-Your points earned come out to 1,000 total each month.
+The Southwest Rapid Rewards Priority earns 2x on the travel portion of your spending and 3x on dining for your first year.
+Your points earned come out to 1,400 total each month.

-This amounts to 12,000 points each year, though you’ll also enjoy the annual 7,500 point bonus and a $75 statement credit, bringing this example total to around 27,000 points.
+This amounts to 16,800 points during your first year, though you’ll also enjoy the annual 7,500 point bonus and a $75 statement credit, bringing this example total to around 27,000 points.

 The World of Hyatt Credit Card benefits